andreakjellvang/AndysTamagotchi/README.md

-## Andy's Tamagotchi!
+# Andy's Tamagotchi

-My term project will be titled __*Andy's Tamagotchi*__.
+**Welcome to Andy's Tamagotchi** :video_game: :hearts: :dog: .

 #### Description
-On Andy's Tamagotchi you select a pet and take care of it.
-You will be able to give the pet a bath, feed it, and pet it.
+On Andy's Tamagotchi you have to take care of your pet.
+The pet has a happiness level that is continously decreasing, and to make sure the level stays high, you have to give it food and love, keep it healthy and play with it.
-When you take good care of your pet you will receive money.
-You can use the money in the shop to buy other types of food, soaps or clothes that increases the happiness-level of your pet.

-Each pet comes with an instruction.
-If you do something to your pet that it doesn't like, your pet's happiness-level will decrease.

-**Animal welfare is important!**